zhmylove/korgwm/doc/Development.md

 As you can see, Wayland has several advantages over X11: specifically modern screens support.
 But there are only FHD screens in my setups so I cannot see the real difference.
+*Later, I tried using korgwm on a 4k screen, and everything looked smooth*.
 I am also the only user of my PC/Laptop/etc, so I need no isolation or so.
+As for performance, I see no difference as well.

 At the same time X11 is much more mature than Wayland.
 Wayland initial release was somewhere around 2008.
 In six years it'll have the same age as X11 had by the time Wayland development started and it is still complex and not well documented.
 Taking into account that personally I come across 2+ UI issues in Wayland, I suppose the world deserves a better, clearer and more understandable display system than it.

+#### A couple of words regarding Wayland frameworks

+There are actually several frameworks that encapsulate a lot of Wayland-specific work.
+Such as: wlc, libweston, and wlroots.
+I'm not very familiar with them, but I am pretty sure they have their own limitations.
+In the [Way-cooler book](https://way-cooler.org/book/wlroots_introduction.html), wlroots are defined as: "*Pluggable, composable, unopinionated modules for building a Wayland compositor; or about 50,000 lines of code you were going to write anyway.*"
+I prefer not to write so many lines of code if possible ;-) Mostly due to a desire to obtain full control over the processes happening under the hood, I decided not to confine myself to the strict limits of those frameworks.

 **As a result**: my personal choice for writing the very first WM is definitely X11.